indo2042/pages.lbpunion.com/unionremotepatcher-guide.md

 Install the .NET Runtime appropriate for your platform, and then unzip UnionRemotePatcher.
 You'll need to find the executable for your platform - if you're running on Windows, look for the file ``UnionRemotePatcher.Wpf.exe``, and if you're on Linux, run ``UnionRemotePatcher.Gtk``.

 ## Preparing your Console
+In order for UnionRemotePatcher to work properly, you will need a PlayStation 3 console with either CFW or PS3HEN, and a way to host an FTP server for your console.
+We strongly recommend installing [WebMan-MOD](https://github.com/aldostools/webMAN-MOD/releases) on your system as it will provide UnionRemotePatcher with everything it needs in order for you to patch both PSN/Digital and Disc copies.

+If you are patching a PSN/Digital copy of LittleBigPlanet, you will have to complete one other quick step within WebMan-MOD to enable a required feature.
+To do so, navigate to your PS3's IP address inside a web brower;